SystemsApproach/security/crypto.rst

 most common approaches to generating these codes are called HMACs or keyed-hash message authentication codes.

-HMACs can use any hash function of the sort described above, but the also include the key as part of the material to be hashed, so that a HMAC is a function of both the key and the input text.
+HMACs can use any hash function of the sort described above, but also include the key as part of the material to be hashed, so that a HMAC is a function of both the key and the input text.
 An approach to calculating HMACs has been standardized by NIST and takes the